 UASs need airspace rules to grow by so that systems can be developed

 Not having airspace rules to grow by is hurting the aviation industry.
-Airports in London were faced with rogue drones buzzing the runways.
-Two of the largest airports in Europe ended up closing operations and canceling hundreds of flights.
-The same scenario can happen here.
-In some cases, there are no laws against such a situation should the offending drone operators be hobbyists.
+Airports in London faced rogue drones buzzing the runways.
+Several of the largest airports in Europe ended up closing operations and canceling hundreds of flights.
+The same scenario will happen here in the USA.
+No laws exist against such a situation should the offending drone operators be hobbyists.

 The drone industry today needs more data, new regulations, and a definition of problems.
 And, they need airspace rules to grow by.
-The focus has been for years on the Federal Aviation Administration (FAA) to come up with rules that would serve as a framework for action.
+The Federal Aviation Administration (FAA) is responsible for coming up with rules that would serve as a framework for action.
 The pandemic slowdown was a perfect time to get rules set for unmanned aerial systems (UAS).
 However, the US is still behind the eight-ball when it comes to the establishment of an UAS system.

-It seems that the FAA will study the project to death.
-Congress will have to take action and someone has to produce a study that will look at a national rollout of UASs.
-In the meantime, the US will fall farther and farther behind the rest of the world in drone technology and control.
+The FAA studies the project to death.
+Congress must take action and someone must produce a study looking at a national rollout of UASs.
+In the meantime, the US falls farther and farther behind the rest of the world in drone technology and control.
 Today, post-pandemic, the FAA finds itself still studying the rollout.

-Today, there are around 50,000 aircraft in the sky over the US at any time. they are using the air traffic controls system.
+Around 50,000 aircraft in the sky over the US at any time use the air traffic control system.
 However, millions of drones have been sold.
 The FAA cannot control that kind of overwhelming air traffic.
-The US must develop an autonomous system that can operate without FAA active control.
+The US must develop an autonomous system that operates without human day-to-day FAA active control.

-Here are some initial steps to ensure safety can be taken now —
+Here are some initial steps to ensure safety —

-- When purchased, all drones should be registered to a responsible adult.
+- When purchased, register all drones to a responsible adult.

-- All drones should be equipped with geofencing technology that will keep them out of airport areas and other restricted zones.
+- Equipped with geofencing technology that will keep them out of airport areas and other restricted zones.

 - Drones should have altitude limiters to keep them below the 1,000-foot altitude threshold.

 - All drones should ping their identifier information using a system used in cell phones or, better, using ADS-B.